 The severity of bedsores varies greatly, depending primarily on the length of time they have been allowed to develop.
 Generally, they are categorized into different stages depending on how deep they are and to what degree they affect the surrounding skin, tissues, muscles, and bones.
-If left unaddressed, bedsores can lead to serious infections and other complications.
+So, if left unaddressed, bedsores can lead to serious infections and other complications.
 They may even result in death.

 Contact Anastopoulo Law Firm for a Free Consultation

 Bedsores are very serious and often require extensive medical treatment.
 While some minor injuries may heal, more advanced bedsores may never completely heal, even with proper care.
 Nursing homes have a duty to provide a reasonable standard of care to residents.
 This includes making sure that bedridden and immobile residents are properly adjusted and moved to prevent bedsores.
-If bedsores do develop, the nursing home should quickly take the necessary actions to address and treat these injuries.
+If bedsoresdo develop, the nursing home should quickly take the necessary actions to address and treat these injuries.
 Failure to do so constitutes negligence, and victims of such negligence may take legal action.

-Contact Anastopoulo Law Firm to speak to an experienced and professional bedsore attorney in South Carolina.
+Contact Anastopoulo Law Firm to speak to an experienced and professional bedsore lawyer in South Carolina.
 We can help you understand your legal options and work to secure the justice and fair recovery you and your loved one deserve.